Riemann-Roch theorems in monoidal 2-categories

 \cref{lem:compatiblity_1-witnesses_if_2-dual,lem:one_dual_composites} give a preferred pair of 1-cells recognizing the 1-dualizability of $\zdual{A}\otimes A$ if $A$ is 1-dualizable.
 See \cref{fig:2dual_1_cell}.
 Whenever $A$ is 2-dualizable we will use these 1-cells to define the shadow for a 1-cell in

 \begin{prop} If $A$ is 2-dualizable then the Euler characteristics of $\coo{A}$ and $\evo{A}$ are defined and the triangles in \cref{fig:ec_e_and_c_statement} commute. \end{prop}

-\begin{proof} Using the 2-cells in \cref{lem:compatiblity_1-witnesses_if_2-dual,lem:one_dual_composites}, the Euler characteristic of $\coo{A}$ is the left composite in \cref{fig:ec_e_and_c}.
-Since there are unit 0-cells, the shadow isomorphism simplifies a little.
+\begin{proof} Using the 2-cells in \cref{fig:2dual_1_cell}, the Euler characteristic of $\coo{A}$ is the left composite in \cref{fig:ec_e_and_c}.
+This may feel a little less complicated than the usual shadow isomorphism since there are unit 0-cells.
 The right composite is the copairing.

-The diagram is easiest to navigate starting from the node with a thicker border in the middle.
-This is a symmetrized version the composite so that the order of $P_{\coo{A}}$ and $C_{\evo{A}}$ can be switched.
-This is the reason for the introduction of the additional pair $(\coo{A}, \evo{A})$.
-There are three regions where the justification for commutativity is specified.
-The remaining regions commute by naturality.